SDK

 RPC

-• Class: new Rpc()
+new Rpc() - Method:

-• Method: call(request: RpcRequest): Promise<RpcResponse>
+call(request: RpcRequest): Promise<RpcResponse> - Endpoint:

-• Endpoint: POST {host}/api/v4/call
+POST {host}/api/v4/call

 Types (simplified):